-Inventory, 50 lbs : 2.00
+Inventory, 50 lbs : 0

-This item was last sold on : 09/23/17
+This item was last sold on : 01/04/18

-The White Rose potato, botanically classified as Solanum tuberosum 'White Rose,' is commonly marketed today as a type of California new potato along with Norkotah Russets, Yukon Golds, and Round Reds.
-As a new potato the White Rose potato is harvested when it is young and its flavor is at its peak.
-Also known as Cal White or Long White the White Rose potato is one of the most prized of the California new potatoes and is grown primarily in the United States.
+The White Rose potato, botanically classified as Solanum tuberosum 'White Rose,' is commonly marketed today as a type of California new potato along with Norkotah russets, Yukon Golds, and Round Reds.
+As a new potato, the White Rose is harvested when it is young, and its flavor is at its peak.
+Also known as California White, Long White, American Giant, and Wisconsin Pride, the White Rose potato is one of the most prized of the California new potatoes and is grown primarily in the United States.

-In America the 19th century brought with it thousands of new varieties of potatoes created by breeders looking to produce potatoes with improved flavor and less susceptibility to diseases and pests.
-Varieties such as the Irish Cobbler, Red McClure and Russet Burbank were popular and are still grown today, the most popular new variety of this time however was the White Rose potato.
-The White Rose potato originated in New York in 1871 when it was bread from a variety of Jackson potato using a berry or true seed ball by Rachel Chapman.
-Today the White Rose potato in the marketplace combined with importing available water from the Colorado River caused a boom in railway service at the Santa Fe Depot in Perris, California which had all but shut down after World War II.
+In America, the 19th century brought thousands of new varieties of potatoes.
+These varieties were created by breeders looking to produce potatoes with improved flavor and less susceptibility to diseases and pests.
+Varieties such as the Irish Cobbler, Red McClure, and Russet Burbank were popular and are still grown today, but the most popular new variety of this time was the White Rose potato.
+The White Rose potato also helped boost commercial trade and the use of railway in 1953.
+The rise in popularity of the White Rose potato in the marketplace combined with importing available water from the Colorado River caused a boom in railway service at the Santa Fe Depot in Perris, California which had all but shut down after World War II.
 Today, potatoes are responsible for one-third of per-capita vegetable consumption in the United States.

 Recipes that include White Rose Potatoes.
 One is easiest, three is harder.